Thinking about end of life information guide

 Some of the things you might like to consider and plan include:

-You might want a family-led funeral, or a woodland burial or coffin made from materials like wicker or cardboard.
-Find out more through the Natural Death Centre.
+You might want a humanist or family-led funeral, or you might have a special request – such as a woodland burial or a coffin made from materials like wicker or cardboard.
+Whatever you want, it’s important to let your loved ones know

 To find a funeral director, contact the National Association of Funeral Directors or Society of Allied and Independent Funeral Directors.
 They can also provide you with information about funeral pre-payment plans.
 Make sure you know which services are included in the price as this can vary.

 Once you've made all your practical plans, it's likely that you'll have many mixed emotions and your focus may shift to saying goodbye to your loved ones.